cbonnin88/cbonnin88/README.md

 Cloud Computing: With Google Cloud Platform and AWS

 #### **📫 Let's Connect!**
-I'm always open to connecting with fellow data professionals, discussing new technologies, or exploring potential opportunities.
+I'm always open to connecting with fellow data professionals, or exploring potential opportunities.
 Feel free to reach out!

 LinkedIn: [**Christopher Bonnin**](https://www.linkedin.com/in/christopher-bonnin-a08a95197/)